 Victoria Cook is a member of the firm's Intellectual Property Practice Group.
-She focuses on preparing and prosecuting domestic and foreign patent applications, and conducting analyses and preparing opinions regarding patentability, infringement, and invalidity.
+She focuses on preparing and prosecuting domestic and foreign patent applications and assisting clients with patentability analyses and infringement and invalidity assessments.

-Victoria's core technical experience is in the fields of biomedical, mechanical, and electrical engineering.
-Prior to her career as an attorney, Victoria held internship positions in both research and industry settings.
+Prior to entering the legal field, Victoria gained experience in both research and industry settings.
 As a research intern at the Medical College of Wisconsin, she worked on computational modeling of cellular ion exchanger kinetics in mitochondria.
-As an engineering intern at a large medical device company, Victoria worked on the development of needleless IV access products with reduced risk of product-related bloodstream infections.
+As an engineering intern at a large medical device company, she worked on the development of needle-less IV access products with reduced risk of product-related bloodstream infections.